Admissions information for a DVM degree

 Supplemental Application

 The UW–Madison School of Veterinary Medicine also has a supplemental application.
 Our supplemental application provides the opportunity for applicants to expand on their personal and background experiences.
 All applicants are required to complete the supplemental application, which includes a UW-Madison application fee of approximately $60.
-All VMCAS applicants will be notified by email about how to complete the UW-Madison, SVM supplemental application electronically.
+Information regarding supplemental application will be e-mailed to eligible applicants after November 1st.

 Interviews are not part of the application process.
 Applicants for fall 2024 admission will be notified of their status no later than April 1, 2024.